Wondering what to do in Big Sur? I’ve covered you. Here’s a complete guide to the best things to do in Big Sur in California.

 Enjoy the wilderness of Limekiln State Park, a state park with the most spectacular views of the Big Sur Coast.

-Limekiln State Park covers more than 700 acres of the land featuring a redwood forest, a beach, Limekiln Falls, and four lime kilns from the 19 century.
+Limekiln State Park covers more than 700 acres of land and it features a redwood forest, a beach, Limekiln Falls, and four lime kilns from the 19 century.

 Camp in one of the 11 ocean sites or the 31 sites among the redwoods within Limelkilen State Park campground.
 And hike Hare Creek Canyon, Limekiln Creek, or Limekiln Falls.
 The Limekiln Falls is the most beautiful in early spring when the water flows strong.

 Where is Limekiln Park?